zayamatias/retroscraper/README.md

 You need to install the requirements for you platform before being able to run it from source.

-This scraper uses its own database, which has been compiled from many sources on the net and keeps extending.
+This scraper uses its own backend, which has been compiled from many sources on the net and keeps extending.
 If this is a problem for you, do not run this software.

 This scraper will create a local DB with the checksum of your roms, for purposes of speed if you have large files.
 If this is a problem for you, use the --nodb modifier.